vivekshah02/YouTube-UI-Clone/README.md

 # YouTube-UI-Clone
-This repository contains a youtube clone that I made using HTML and CSS.
+This repository contains a YouTube UI(frontend) clone that I made using HTML and CSS.